 Not an illustration or piece of art, a cartoon is a different beast.
 This award recognises the talent of wit, observation and irreverence in a drawing.
 Previous successful entries have been both hand-drawn and computer art.
 So the only limit here is your imagination.
 Judges are looking for technical ability, visual appeal and a striking individual style.

 We are always looking for new ways students are communicating with their schools and wider community.
-So, for the first time in 2018 we are introducing a category for Best Podcast – the audio equivalent of a student magazine.
+So we have introduced a category for Best Podcast – the audio equivalent of a student magazine.
 As with all Shine awards this should be student driven, though we appreciate teacher support may be essential here.
 The podcast could be a excerpt from a school radio programme, or just a recording of students discussing a single issue or variety of topics that is a free download which students can access.
-The recording should be around 30-60 minutes long and submitted as a MP3 or upload to a free service such as SoundCloud or YouTube.
+The recording should be around 15-30 minutes long and submitted as a MP3 or upload to a free service such as SoundCloud or YouTube.

 Best overall content